mppise/ai-dapter/README.md

 ## 1. Concept

 As multi-modal artificial intelligence models, LLMs have broad applicability for generating content with minimal instructions.
-Prompting techniques such as one-shot or few-shot are popular amongst everyday users of chat applications built on top of such LLMs.
+Prompting techniques such as zero-shot or few-shot are popular amongst everyday users of chat applications built on top of such LLMs.
 That said, although the quality of the response is excellent, how much can we trust it?
 How do we know the model isn't "making up" (a.k.a. hallucinating) on-the-fly?

 As a result, [**grounding**](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/grounding-llms/ba-p/3843857) LLMs by providing contextual data in combination with proper prompting techniques is very important.
 Using prompts with grounded information as context to help LLM generate a better response is a practice widely followed.